 April 4, 1802 – July 17, 1887

 While most of the nurses on this list focus on physical health, on and off the battlefield, Dix put her efforts towards an entirely different field.
 Dix took great pains to point out that the treatment of the mentally ill in America at the time was inhumane and cruel.
-The mentally ill then were often locked up, beaten and subjected to treatments that were barely one step removed from torture.
+The mentally ill were locked up, beaten, and subjected to treatments that were like torture.

-Her work, her qualifications as a caregiver and an extensive amount of research eventually led her push the government into the creation of asylums across the country.
-Thanks to Dix, over 12 million acres of land were set aside for the eventual creation of asylums for the mentally ill.
+Her work, her qualifications as a caregiver, and an extensive amount of research eventually led her to push the government into the creation of asylums across the country.
+Thanks to Dix, over 12 million acres of land were set aside for asylums for the mentally ill.
 In addition, she was instrumental in the creation of the North Carolina State Medical Society.
 Her work lives on today in the way mental illnesses are much more understood.

 3: Clara Barton